myrachanto/Domain-Driven-Design-DDD-in-Golang-/README.md

 # golang-mongo-category-microservice
-a golang mongo micro service
+a golang mongo micro service with domain driven Archtecture

 This project is a simple crud application that manages a category for an ecommerce application - designed to be a micro service with DDD- Domain Driven Design Archtecture in mind.